This post may contain affiliate links. Please read our disclosure for more info.

 As you clean and organize areas in your home pick some of these questions, write them down, print them out, stick them on the wall.
 Whatever you can do to help you remember them and try to eliminate some clutter.

-To simplify this even more, give yourselves 4 categories.
+To simplify this even more, give yourself 4 categories

 - You use it and need it